 The sources, however, did not say how many models were at sight for Audi as well as the scale of any production plans.
 The sources though told Reuters that one of the drawn blueprints is for an electric version of a new Q8 SUV, which should be targeted against the upcoming Tesla Model X crossover.

-The sources said that any new EV at Audi would at least have a range of about 250 miles.
+Sources said that any new EV at Audi would at least have a range of about 250 miles.
 Audi's EVs plans will be boosted a current plan to upgrade the MLB architecture already underpins larger models across the VW group like the Audi A8 saloon and Porsche Cayenne SUV.

 The platform is seen to be able to cut costs for electric cars.
 NordLB analyst Frank Schwope told Reuters that major German carmakers have their “electric-car plans ready in the drawer," saying that they want to be prepared when demand for EVs accelerates, which could take five to seven more years.